 - Click the Connect Account (recommended) button

-- Enter your Twitch login information
+- Enter your Twitch login information from the last section

 - Select Apply